CYENS/Robust-Artwork-Recognition-using-Smartphone-Cameras/README.md

 The app was built by the [BIO-SCENT](https://bioscent.cyens.org.cy/) research group at [CYENS Centre of Excellence](https://www.cyens.org.cy), as part of the published study Theodosiou et al. (2022) [_"A Systematic Approach for
-Developing a Robust Artwork Recognition Framework Using Smartphone Cameras "_](https://doi.org/10.3390/a15090305).
+Developing a Robust Artwork Recognition Framework Using Smartphone Cameras"_](https://doi.org/10.3390/a15090305).

 The app is able to automatically identify a number of artworks at the Gallery through the use of Computer Vision, and display details about them to the user.
 The artwork identification is performed live